This page contains topics for the new GSP owner to consider. If you are adopting a GSP from us, you will also receive our Adoption Packet.

 Lost dogs can’t call home, so NorCal GSP Rescue has partnered with Whistle, a GPS Tracker for pets, that lets you monitor your dog's location at any time of day.
 Use this link and get $15 off with the promo code SHELTERLOVE.
 Whistle’s device attaches to your dog’s collar and tracks movements throughout the day so you know what s/he is doing when you're not around.
 NorCal GSP Rescue receives 50% of each sale.
 Did you know that a microchip is not a GPS tracker?
 All of NorCal GSP Rescue's dogs receive a microchip prior to adoption, in case a dog's collar or tags are lost.
 But many adopters prefer additional means of tracking their best friend - if that's you, check out what Whistle has to offer.

 There are many articles available in print and online about disaster preparedness.
-We found this blog post by Dr. Nancy Kay to be quite comprehensive, and outlines everything you should consider as you put together your plan for your pet.
+Bottom line - plan ahead and put your plan together now!

 Here are some additional thoughts specifically in regards to earthquakes, we are in California after all!
 Thanks to NorCal GSP Rescue alum August's mom for these tips, subsequent to the Napa earthquake: